laderast/shiny_stuff/README.md

 - can be really hard to debug, based on misplaced commas/brackets
 - `flexdashboard` definitely cuts down on these by removing the layout functions
 - can be a little more friendly to different browser window sizes
+- flexible - can be used with static visualizations (htmlwidgets) and shiny

 ### Cons